You’re invited to Typeforum 2024! 📣

 You could also show variable values as percentages if you’re building a knowledge quiz and want to show respondents how well they did overall.

-1. Create a Number variable that tracks how questions are answered throughout the typeform.
+1. Create a Number variable that tracks how questions are answered throughout the form.
 If you haven’t created variables before, read this article to find out how it’s done.
 You can also use the default score variable.

 2. Use Logic to change your variable’s value depending on how questions are answered.